FriendsOfREDAXO/community/README.md

 ![Screenshot](https://raw.githubusercontent.com/FriendsOfREDAXO/community/assets/community_02.png)

+The screenshot above shows what user entries look like.
+You’ll even get your own URL for your entry, which is awesome!
+Look, this is a [link to Markus](https://friendsofredaxo.github.io/community/#staabm).

 ## How to add and manage your entry?

 You can add your marker to the map and manage your data by yourself.
 Learn about [3 ways how to manage your entry](https://github.com/FriendsOfREDAXO/community/tree/master/_directory)! 🚀